Ready. Set. STOP! - FAQ

 Is this a City program designed to garner additional funds to pay for government services?

 Funds collected from violations will be allocated to research benefiting brain and spinal cord injuries, the State of Florida, and the City of Tallahassee.
-The City will receive 47 percent of the fines collected.
-While the City's primary goal is safety, revenue will be used to pay for City services.
+While the City's primary goal is safety, net revenue from this program will be used to pay for City services.

 Example of Red Light Violations